 4. We buy more because supermarkets seduce us with “buy 3 for a price of 2” promotions.

 Multiple surveys prove that buying perishable goods in bulk eventually leads to more food waste.
-If you eat a yoghurt a day, buy a six-pack.
+If you eat a yogurt a day, buy a six-pack.
 But if you are eating one every sometimes, buy one only.
 Or two.

 Consider carefully the “six at the price of four” label.
 Buying food in large containers or multiple packs has more side-effects than food waste.
 It means you have to go shopping with your car, you’ll need more storage space.
 And you will eat (mindlessly) more than you think.